 - Should a PI or department staff member negotiate their own contract?

 It is important for the researcher to read the terms of all research agreements before transmitting it for University signature.
 The Office of Research assumes that a researcher who transmits a contract has read and agrees to conform to those terms (Rights, Roles and Responsibilities of Sponsored Research Investigators).
-Note: The Office of Research with confer with the Office of General Counsel and the Office of Technology Management, or any necessary compliance office as required in the review and negotiation of any research contract.
+Note: The Office of Research will confer with the Office of University Counsel and the Innovation Institute, or any necessary compliance office as required in the review and negotiation of any research contract.

 - What is the role of the UPMC OSPARS and how do we work together?